William John Murphy: Legacy

 On April 17, 1923, Murphy died in Phoenix, Arizona of heart disease.
 He is buried in section 5; block 4; lot 2; space 8 in Greenwood/Memory Lawn Mortuary & Cemetery, located at 2300 West Van Buren Street in Phoenix.

 Glendale sustains a population of just over 225,000 residents, making it the fourth-largest city in Arizona.
 According to the Glendale Chamber of Commerce, "The number of households in the Arrowhead Ranch area of Glendale (ZIP code 85308) with at least $1 million in worth increased by 214.4 percent between 1996 and 2001."

 In 1912, the park which Murphy donated was renamed Murphy Park in his honor.
 It is located at 58th and Glendale Avenues and has a public library.
-Murphy's family home at 7514 N. Central Avenue is preserved as the William J. Murphy House.
+Murphy's family home at 10 W Orangewood Avenue is preserved as the William J. Murphy House.
 The Murphy Bridle Path also exists today; the trail runs along Central Avenue between Bethany Home Road and Northern Avenue.